Definition: Defining the Meaning of Fruit & Vegetable

 Contain nutrients such as lycopene, ellagic acid, Quercetin, and Hesperidin, to name a few.
 These nutrients reduce the risk of prostate cancer, lower blood pressure, reduce tumor growth and LDL cholesterol levels, scavenge harmful free-radicals, and support join tissue in arthritis cases.

-Facts: Fruit & Vegetable Nutrition
+Quick Facts: Fruit & Vegetable Nutrition

 - Eating vegetables and fruits rich in potassium as part of an overall healthy diet may lower blood pressure, and may also reduce the risk of developing kidney stones and help to decrease bone loss.